hisschemoller/nwjs-tutorial/README.md

 Doubleclick nw.exe to run the app.

-### Change the program's icon with Resourse Hacker
+### Change the program's icon with Resource Hacker

 Windows uses icons of the `.ico` file type.
 Online converters exist that can generate an `.ico` file from another image type.
 For example ICOConvert at https://icoconvert.com/.